-References to the Nation in this annual report relate to the Republic of Colombia, our controlling shareholder.
+References to the Nation in this prospectus relate to the Republic of Colombia, our controlling share-holder.
 References made to the Government of Colombia or the Government correspond to the executive branch including the President of Colombia, the ministries and other governmental agencies responsible for regulating our business.